Preparing Students for Advocacy, Support, Change!

 Social Work is a licensed profession.
 Our BSW students gain real-world work experience through our hands-on program which includes over 500 hours of field placement.
 BSU’s Social Work program graduates students with the practice skills and theoretical foundation to successfully pass the licensure exam required for Social Work practice in Minnesota.
 The Social Work program also has practical experience programs in the Twin Cities and throughout Minnesota.

-The BSW is not our only program offering either, as we have a minor in Chemical Dependency, certificates in Alcohol and Drug Counseling and School Social Work Preparation & Licensure and a handful of graduate courses for those looking to round out their studies.
+The BSW is not our only program offering either, as we have a minor in Substance and Behavior Addictions, certificates in Alcohol and Drug Counseling and School Social Work Preparation & Licensure and a handful of graduate courses for those looking to round out their studies.

 So come join us!
 Find out how to apply or come talk to us and see if Social Work is the program for you!